tersesystems/echopraxia/docs/usage/fieldbuilder.md

 dateLogger.info("Date {}", fb -> fb.date("creation_date", new Date()));
 ```

-Using `PresentationFieldBuilder` gives you some convenient base methods like `keyValue` and `value` to start with, but these do expose names.
-You are not required to extend these interfaces, and can use `Field` and `Value` directly.

 ## Field Names

-Exposing both `date(value)` and `date(name, value)` allows the end user to render with a default, but still override the default name if necessary.
-Allowing the end user to define field names can be nice, but also introduces additional complexity.
+Allowing the end user to define field names directly can be nice, but also introduces additional complexity.

 The advantage to using a field name is that it allows a user to distinguish ad-hoc inputs.
 For example, if you have a start date and an end date: